trinsic-id/v2-sdk/docs/learn/concepts/standards.md

 # Underlying Tech

 ## Linked Data
-When we consider credentials getting exchanged online far and wide, a problem starts to occur - how does everyone know what every else means when they show a credential?
+When we consider credentials getting exchanged online far and wide, a problem starts to occur - how does everyone know what everyone else means when they show a credential?
 To the rescue comes Linked Data, a format for representing structured data with self-contained descriptors of that data.

 "Linked data is to spreadsheets and databases what the web of hypertext documents is to word processor files" - [W3C Wiki on Linked Data](https://www.w3.org/wiki/LinkedData)